RyanHangZhou/RyanHangZhou.github.io/_pages/about.md

 ---

 I am a postdoctoral researcher working with [Li Cheng](https://vision-and-learning-lab-ualberta.github.io/author/li-cheng/) at the [Vision and Learning Lab](https://vision-and-learning-lab-ualberta.github.io/), University of Alberta, Canada.
 My research focuses on shape/scene generation, editing, composition, arrangement, and reconstruction.
-Previously, I was a Postdoctoral Fellow at the [GrUVi Lab](https://gruvi.cs.sfu.ca/), Simon Fraser University, where I worked with [Hao (Richard) Zhang](https://www.cs.sfu.ca/~haoz/index.html) on compositional modeling and graphics.
+Previously, I was a postdoctoral researcher at the [GrUVi Lab](https://gruvi.cs.sfu.ca/), Simon Fraser University, where I worked with [Hao (Richard) Zhang](https://www.cs.sfu.ca/~haoz/index.html) on compositional modeling and graphics.
 I received my Ph.D. from the University of Science and Technology of China under the supervision of [Nenghai Yu](https://scholar.google.com/citations?user=7620QAMAAAAJ&hl=en) and [Weiming Zhang](http://staff.ustc.edu.cn/~zhangwm/index.html).

 <!-- I am a postdoctoral researcher with [Li Cheng](https://www.ece.ualberta.ca/~lcheng5/) in [Vision and Learning Lab](https://vision-and-learning-lab-ualberta.github.io/) at University of Alberta, Canada, working on the intersection of vision and graphics.